 IA.
 Analysis of Solar Active Regions and Activity from 12/2100Z to 13/2100Z: Solar activity has been at very low levels for the past 24 hours.
 There are currently 0 numbered sunspot regions on the disk.

 IB.
 Solar Activity Forecast: Solar activity is expected to be very low on days one, two, and three (14 Oct, 15 Oct, 16 Oct).

 IIA.
 Geophysical Activity Summary 12/2100Z to 13/2100Z: The geomagnetic field has been at quiet levels for the past 24 hours.
-Solar wind speed reached a peak of 386 km/s at 13/0002Z.
-Electrons greater than 2 MeV at geosynchronous orbit reached a peak level of 898 pfu.
+Solar wind speed reached a peak of 315 km/s at 13/0625Z.
+Total IMF reached 8 nT at 13/0142Z.
+The maximum southward component of Bz reached -5 nT at 13/0024Z.
+Electrons greater than 2 MeV at geosynchronous orbit reached a peak level of 346 pfu.

 IIB.
-Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet to unsettled levels on day one (14 Oct) and quiet levels on days two and three (15 Oct, 16 Oct).
+Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet levels on days one, two, and three (14 Oct, 15 Oct, 16 Oct).